 Sovacool, B., J. Axsen, and J. Urry (Under review).
-Functional, symbolic and societal frames for Automobility: Implications for sustainability transitions, Submitted to Transportation Research Part A.
+Functional, symbolic and societal frames for Automobility: Implications for sustainability transitions, Submitted to Transportation Research Part A: Policy and Practice.

-Pettifor, H., C. Wilson, J. Axsen, W. Abrahamse, and J. Anable (Under Review).
-Social influence on vehicle choice: A synthesis and meta-analysis of empirical studies, Submitted to Journal of Transport Geography.
+Pettifor, H., C. Wilson, J. Axsen, W. Abrahamse, and J. Anable (2017).
+Social influence on vehicle choice: A synthesis and meta-analysis of empirical studies, Journal of Transport Geography.

-Melton, N., J. Axsen, and S. Goldberg (2017), Evaluation plug-in electric vehicle policies and progress toward decarbonizing passenger vehicles in Canada, Submitted to Energy Policy.
+Melton, N., J. Axsen, and S. Goldberg (2017).
+Evaluation plug-in electric vehicle policies and progress toward decarbonizing passenger vehicles in Canada, Energy Policy.

 Axsen, J., B. Langman and S. Goldberg (2017).
 Confusion of Innovations: Mainstream consumer perceptions and misperceptions of electric-drive vehicles and charging programs in Canada, Energy Research & Social Science, 27, 163-173.